aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/pagesetup/sheets_per_booklet/_index.md

 # Insert text that spans 16 pages.
 builder = aw.DocumentBuilder(doc)
 builder.writeln('My Booklet:')
-for i in range(15):
+i = 0
+while i < 15:
     builder.insert_break(aw.BreakType.PAGE_BREAK)
     builder.write(f'Booklet face #{i}')
+    i += 1
-# Configure the first section's "page_setup" property to print the document in the form of a book fold.
+# Configure the first section's "PageSetup" property to print the document in the form of a book fold.
 # When we print this document on both sides, we can take the pages to stack them
 # and fold them all down the middle at once.
 The contents of the document will line up into a book fold.
 page_setup = doc.sections[0].page_setup
 page_setup.multiple_pages = aw.settings.MultiplePagesType.BOOK_FOLD_PRINTING
 # We can only specify the number of sheets in multiples of 4.
 page_setup.sheets_per_booklet = 4
-doc.save(ARTIFACTS_DIR + 'PageSetup.booklet.docx')
+doc.save(file_name=ARTIFACTS_DIR + 'PageSetup.Booklet.docx')
 ```

 ### See Also